grantmacken/tree-sitter-xquery/README.md

 ## Identifiers in XQuery

-An identifier in an XQuery is a Extended QName, aka an EQName.
+An identifier in XQuery is a Extended QName, aka an EQName.
 The aim of the XQuery highlight captures for identifiers is show their syntactic role.

 ```